Key Takeaways

 Management Team

 IDEX Corporation is guided by a leadership team that blends deep industry experience with a forward-thinking approach.
 At the helm is Eric Ashleman, who has served as CEO and President since 2020.
-With a tenure of over five years, Ashleman brings a steady hand to the company’s strategic direction.
-His leadership emphasizes innovation and operational excellence, aligning with IDEX’s commitment to delivering high-quality engineered products.
+With a tenure now exceeding five years, Ashleman brings a steady hand to the company’s strategic direction.
+His leadership emphasizes innovation and operational excellence, aligning with IDEX’s commitment to delivering high-quality engineered products across its specialized end markets.

 Supporting Ashleman is Abhi Khandelwal, the Senior Vice President and Chief Financial Officer.
 Khandelwal, who joined the company in late 2023, plays a crucial role in managing IDEX’s financial health and capital allocation strategies.
-His financial acumen ensures that the company maintains its strong balance sheet and continues to invest in growth opportunities.
+His financial acumen ensures that the company maintains its strong balance sheet and continues to invest in growth opportunities, as evidenced by the improvement in operating cash flow under his financial stewardship.

 The broader executive team includes Lisa Anderson, Senior Vice President and General Counsel; Melissa Flores, Senior Vice President and Chief Human Resources Officer; and Roopa Unnikrishnan, Senior Vice President and Chief Strategy and Innovation Officer.
 Each brings a wealth of experience in their respective fields, contributing to a well-rounded leadership team that prioritizes ethical governance, talent development, and strategic innovation.

-This cohesive management structure has been instrumental in navigating the complexities of the industrial sector, allowing IDEX to adapt to market changes while maintaining a focus on long-term value creation.
+This cohesive management structure has been instrumental in navigating the complexities of the industrial sector, allowing IDEX to adapt to market changes while maintaining a focus on long-term value creation for shareholders.

 Valuation and Stock Performance